Who’s Your Audience: Father’s Day

 Thanks to its digital nature, Connected TV ad performance is fully trackable.
 Not only can marketers measure engagement stats like impression counts and completion rates, they can also track the actions viewers take after seeing an ad.

-MNTN Performance TV lets marketers track key metrics including ROAS, site visit rate, cost per acquisition, and more.
+MNTN Performance TV lets marketers track key metrics including return on ad spend, site visit rate, cost per acquisition, and more.
 And it’s fully integrated with Google Analytics, allowing performance to be tracked alongside any other digital marketing campaigns.

 This level of precision helps make Connected TV a viable channel for B2B marketers.
 They can rest easy knowing their budgets are being spent on campaigns that make a difference to their bottom line.
 This can be crucial when working with marketing budgets that are comparatively small versus their B2C counterparts.